-As an integral part of the medical imaging staff, radiology technologists help support key members of the healthcare team, such as doctors and nurses, by performing X-ray exams and other diagnostic imaging procedures.
+As an integral part of the medical imaging staff, radiology technologists help support key members of the healthcare team, such as doctors and registered nurses, by performing X-ray exams and other diagnostic imaging procedures.

 Radiology technologists ensure a patient’s diagnostic X-rays are performed correctly.
 They assist doctors by preparing a patient for the exam, explaining the exam procedure to the patient, and positioning the patient correctly so that the body can be appropriately radiographed.